Auburn Tigers baseball: History

-Auburn Baseball has won six SEC championships, three SEC Tournament championships, appeared in 22 NCAA Regionals, and reached the College World Series (CWS) six times.
+Auburn Baseball has won six SEC championships, three SEC Tournament championships, appeared in 25 NCAA Regionals, and reached the College World Series (CWS) six times.

-Following the 2000 season, Hal Baird retired as a head coach.
-After 16 years at head of the Auburn baseball program, Baird posted an impressive 634–328–0 overall record.
+Following the 2000 season, Hal Baird retired as head coach.
+After 16 years as head of the Auburn baseball program, Baird posted an impressive 634–328–0 overall record.

 On September 1, 1999, Steve Renfroe was named head baseball coach at Auburn University, as the successor to Hal Baird following the 2000 season.
 Renfroe was longtime assistant coach at Auburn before being named head coach, having begun his coaching career at Auburn in 1981 as an assistant and remaining in that position until 1995 when he was named assistant head coach.

 On June 7, 2004, Renfroe was relieved of his duties as head baseball coach at Auburn.
 He posted an overall mark of 145–92, including a 60–60 SEC record, during his tenure.
 Each of Renfroe's first three Auburn squads advanced to the NCAA Baseball Tournaments, with stops in Tallahassee, FL, in 2001, Tuscaloosa, AL, in 2002, and hosting a 2003 Regional in Auburn.

 On June 29, 2004, Tom Slater was named as Steve Renfroe's replacement.
 After only having 2 coaches in 38 years, Auburn was now on the second coach within a five-year period.
 Slater was previously an assistant at Auburn during the 1990s before taking a head coaching job at his alma mater Virginia Military Institute following the 2000 season.
 After the 2003 season, Slater left VMI to take an assistant job at the University of Florida where he helped lead the Gators to their first ever Super Regional appearance.

 On June 20, 2008, John Pawlowski was introduced as the 16th Head Coach of the Auburn Tigers baseball program.
 Pawlowski was previously the head coach at the College of Charleston.
 He took over that program in 2000, and posted a 338–192–1 record during his tenure.
 Under his direction, the Cougars made three straight NCAA post-season appearances, including their first ever appearance in 2004.
 He was named the Southern Conference coach of the year in 2004, 2005, and 2007, and coached 17 All-Americans during his tenure.
 At Auburn, he took over a very young baseball team that included two freshman all-American selections, Hunter Morris and Brian Fletcher.

 On May 27, 2013, John Pawlowski was fired after finishing the 2013 season with a 33–23 record overall and a 13–17 record in the SEC.
 The Tigers failed to reach the NCAA tournament for three straight years.
 Pawlowski compiled a 167–126 overall record and a 71–79 SEC mark at Auburn.
 His 2010 team won the SEC West, but his four other teams had losing conference records.